Shibboleth interconnection

 Step 5: Bind the attributes

-Once the attributes are created and usable, you will need to create the rules that will bind a user's attributes to the name expected by the LockSelf application.
+Once the attributes are created and usable, you will need to create the rules that bind a user's attributes to the name expected by the LockSelf application.

 <!-- LockSelf -->